jpcyrenne/go-rest-api-benchmark/README.md

 http://localhost:8000/fibonacci2/20
 http://localhost:8000/fibonacci3/20

+You'll get:
-You'll get the number (20th here) in your browser and the time it took in your shell.
+- the number (20th here) in your browser
+- and the time it took in your shell (µs = microseconds).